The Michigan trial court system consists of Circuit Courts, District Courts, Probate Courts, Municipal Courts, and Court of Claims.

 Michigan Circuit CourtsCircuit Courts have general jurisdiction over all civil and criminal cases, but usually handle cases that are beyond the jurisdiction of other courts.

-Criminal cases heard by the Circuit Courts include felony criminal cases and lesser-included offenses and juvenile delinquency.
+Criminal cases heard by the Circuit Courts include felonies, lesser-included offenses, and juvenile delinquency.

-Each Circuit Court has a Family division that hears domestic relations and juvenile cases.
-Cases heard by the Family division include divorce, paternity, adoption, abuse prevention, child protection and juvenile delinquency.
+Each Circuit Court has a Family Division that hears domestic relations and juvenile cases.
+Cases heard by the Family Division include divorce, paternity, adoption, name changes, abuse prevention, child protection, and juvenile delinquency.
+Family Divisions have a Friend of the Court office that assists the court and parties with custody, support, and parenting issues in divorce cases involving minor children.

 Michigan District CourtsDistrict Courts have limited jurisdiction over certain types of civil and criminal cases.

-Criminal cases heard by District Courts include misdemeanor criminal cases, preliminary hearings for felony criminal cases and most traffic violations.
+Criminal cases heard by District Courts include misdemeanors, preliminary hearings for felonies, and most traffic violations.

-Each District Court has a Conciliation division that is available for most general civil cases involving claims for less than $3000, if the parties agree to use the simplified procedure of Small Claims Court.
+Each District Court has a Small Claims Division that is available for most general civil cases involving claims of $5000 or less, if the parties agree to use its simplified procedure.

 Michigan Probate CourtsProbate Courts have limited jurisdiction over probate cases and some juvenile matters.

-Cases heard by Probate Courts include the probate of wills, administration of estates, trusts, guardianships, conservatorships, and the care and protection of people with mental illness or developmental delay.
+Cases heard by Probate Courts include the probate of wills, administration of estates and trusts, guardianships, conservatorships, adoptions, name changes, and the care and protection of people with mental or physical impairment.

-Michigan Municipal CourtsMunicipal Courts have limited jurisdiction over certain types of civil and criminal cases.
+Michigan Municipal CourtsMunicipal Courts exist only in Wayne County, and have limited jurisdiction over certain types of civil and criminal cases.

 Criminal cases heard by Municipal Courts include misdemeanor criminal cases, some traffic and ordinance violations, and preliminary hearings for felony criminal cases.